hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 <br></br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *The JMX MBeans provided by Hazelcast JCache show statistics of the local node only.
-To show the cluster-wide statistics the user is requested to collect statistic information from all nodes and accumulate them to the overall statistics.*
+To show the cluster-wide statistics, the user should collect statistic information from all nodes and accumulate them to the overall statistics.*
 <br></br>